huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 tensorboard --logdir exp/tri_loss/market1501/train/not_nf_ohs_gm_0.3_lm_0.3_glw_1_llw_1_idlw_0_gtw_1_ltw_1/run1/tensorboard
 ```

-For more usage of TensorBoard, see the help:
+For more usage of TensorBoard, see the website and the help:

 ```bash
 tensorboard --help